Sexual Assault, Sexual Harassment and Sex Non-Discrimination Policy Under Title IX

 Reports of Title IX violations concerning sex or gender stereotypes will be investigated and adjudicated in accordance with the Institute Procedures for Responding to Title IX Reports Involving Sex Stereotypes.

-Complainant – an individual who is alleged to be the victim of conduct that could constitute sexual harassment
+Complainant: an individual who is alleged to be the victim of conduct that could constitute Sexual Misconduct and/or Sex Discrimination.

 Examples of incapacitation and substantial impairment include, but are not limited to: